CESNET/perun-wui/README.md

 ### Web interface for Perun using GWT and Bootstrap3 ###

 This project aims to deliver rich user graphical interface for Perun components.
-Project uses GWT (Google Web Toolkit), GwtBootstrap3 (GWT wrapper around Bootstrap) and Bootstrap3 itself.
+Project uses [Google Web Toolkit](http://www.gwtproject.org/), [GwtBootstrap3](https://github.com/gwtbootstrap3/gwtbootstrap3) (GWT wrapper around Bootstrap) and [Bootstrap3](http://getbootstrap.com/) itself.

 See http://perun.cesnet.cz/web/ for more details about the base project.